AdobeDocs/marketo.it-IT/help/marketo/product-docs/additional-apps/seo/keywords/seo-importing-keywords-with-a-csv.md

    ![](assets/image2014-9-18-11-3a44-3a36.png)

-1. Scegliete un file Excel da importare.
+1. Scegli un file Excel da importare.

    ![](assets/image2014-9-18-11-3a44-3a42.png)